 The Pantry of Broward is a food kitchen for seniors (60+ years) who live on low incomes and grandparents raising their grandchildren.
 After meeting with the director of client services, each family receives a 55-pound box of nutritious food every month.
-Included are staples, fresh fruit and vegetables, and bread.
+Included are food staples, such as fresh fruit and vegetables and bread.
 The pantry also helps with healthcare, housing, and other benefits.
 Call (954) 968-7550.

 The Soup Kitchen in Boynton Beach feeds people in need regardless of their circumstances.
 Services include food, clothing, vaccinations, Thanksgiving turkeys, and a visit with Santa.
 The kitchen is open 365 days a year.